toxeek/eks_localstack/README.md

 2. **update**: updates the modules used
 3. **plan**: does a terraform plan outputing to a local .tfstate file
 4. **apply**: applies the tf code in the .tfstate file created by the plan target
+5. **clean**: cleans up the local tf setup (.terraform and .tfstate file)
+6. **destroy**: does a terraform destroy of the eks setup

+In this case, we create our own vpc, but you can use the terraform remote state, and use an existing vpc (you'll need to change the code).
+You use remote states whenever you want to run code in existing infrastrcuture so make as many changes as you like.